vippsas/vipps-developers/newsletters/2021-02-newsletter.md

 ## Recurring: Info about failures

-You can now se _why_ a charge fails, not just that it fails: Insufficient funds, invalid card, etc.
+You can now see _why_ a charge fails, not just that it fails: Insufficient funds, invalid card, etc.
 See:
 [Charge failure reasons](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/vipps-recurring-api#charge-failure-reasons).